jcasalet/NASA/crispv1.1/README.md

 At present CRISP is suitable for binary classification of tabulated data, with continous, binary or categorical (one-hot encoded) variables.

+## This repository was forked from the NASA FDL 2020 Astronaut Health Team code repository.
+The changes made to this code base are described at the end of this document.

 ## Installation

 Ensure you have a working version of 3.7 (Not currently compatible with 3.8+).
 We recommend using Python from the [Anaconda Python distribution](https://www.continuum.io/downloads) for a quicker and more reliable experience.
 However, if you have Python already installed that will probably work fine too.